Preparing for flooding

-Check if your home, or that of a friend, neighbour or family member, is located in a flood risk area by visiting the government's flood advice page or by calling the 24-hour Floodline on 0345 988 1188 – all you need is a postcode.
+To check if your home, or that of a friend or family member, is located in a flood risk area, visit the Flood information service website or call Floodline on 0345 988 1188 – all you need is a postcode.

 There are 3 different levels of flood warnings:

 - Flood alert means you need to prepare